beingkumara/Message-Compression-and-Decompression/README.md

 # Message-Compression-and-Decompression

-Description:
-The "Huffman Coding Implementation" project is a C++ program that demonstrates the concept of Huffman coding, a popular data compression technique used to reduce the size of messages or data files efficiently.
-Huffman coding assigns variable-length codes to characters based on their frequencies in the input message, allowing more frequent characters to have shorter codes and less frequent characters to have longer codes.
+The "Huffman Coding Implementation" project is a C++ program that demonstrates the concept of Huffman coding, a popular data compression technique used to efficiently reduce the size of messages or data files.
+Huffman coding assigns variable-length codes to characters based on their frequencies in the input message.
+It allows more frequent characters to have shorter codes and less frequent characters to have longer codes.
 This approach minimizes the overall space required to represent the message.

 The project consists of the following key components: